School-age children should get around 9-12 hours of sleep per day, and teens should get 8-10. If your child doesn't meet that mark, what can you do?

-A supportive bedtime routine can also help.
+A supportive bedtime routine for your ADHD child can also help.
 On top of standard nightly tasks such as dental care and bathing, many parents read to their kids before bed, give them a warm beverage each night, or engage in other activities that help kids wind down before they go to sleep.

 When you do these things regularly, your child's brain will start to connect these activities with rest and will signal to the body that it's time to sleep when you engage in their nighttime routine.

 More Exercise and Movement During the Day